-Minimum of 16 Economics credits.
+Minimum of 16 credits in Economics.
 The 16 credits are the same as per a Major.

-The requirements of the other "Major", to be defined by the department.
+The requirements of the other Major to be defined by the department.

 All students may take a Minor in Economics.
 The requirements for the Minor are 8 courses in the discipline.
 The First Year course in Economics can count toward the Minor.
 Students choosing to Minor in Economics must maintain a minimum of a B- average in their three best courses of the Minor.